Spiritual Leadership

 “Your life and my life flow into each other as wave flows into wave, and unless there is peace and joy and freedom for you, there can be no real peace or joy or freedom for me.”
 Frederick Buechner in The Magnificent Defeat (1966).

-Ed’s spirituality was based in his Baptist faith, but his role at Wake Forest was inclusive of belief, race and gender and service-oriented.
-He also engaged the intellectual aspect of spirituality, saying “I like to ask people questions that don’t have answers.
+Ed’s spirituality was rooted in his Baptist faith, but his role at Wake Forest was inclusive of belief, race, and gender and service-oriented.
+He also engaged the intellectual aspect of spirituality, saying, “I like to ask people questions that don’t have answers.
 God put us here to think and feel this life.”

 Campus Ministry